 Read the 1986 Motion for Intervention of the Lower Elwha Klallam Tribe in the Elwha and Glines Canyon projects.

-- An interim fisheries passage mitigation program, consisted with a comprehensive fishery-natural management regime, which will begin to build up natural stocks in [illegible] habitat.
+- An interim fisheries passage mitigation program, consistent with a comprehensive hatchery-natural management regime, which will begin to build up natural stocks in above-dam habitat.

 - The phaseout or removal of both Elwha and Glines dams consistent with a fisheries restoration schedule, after completion of engineering studies designed to prevent adverse impacts downstream, and supported by federal planning to replace the power generated from these dams.

 The two dams are assumed to be faits accompli, structures which must remain undisturbed because of their age.
-But the Elwha Tribe was using the river long before these dams were thought of, has paid [illegible] for their presence over the last 75 years, and is entitled to consideration of a much older status as guaranteed — but so far not protected — by federal treaty.”
+But the Elwha Tribe was using the river long before these dams were thought of, has paid heavily for their presence over the last 75 years, and is entitled to consideration of a much older status quo guaranteed — but so far not protected — by federal treaty.”

 Document available in the FERC elibrary, accession # 198601-0501.